chen-junluo/Kwanloky.github.io/_pages/about.md

 [**Paper**](https://kns.cnki.net/kcms2/article/abstract?v=3uoqIhG8C44YLTlOAiTRKibYlV5Vjs7ioT0BO4yQ4m_mOgeS2ml3UNCIBZVVy9JOupisQoOqAEYJMIy4BvRXJcrd231f44OR&uniplatform=NZKPT)
 - My first publication, making full use of McClelland's iceberg model to sort out the Human-Robot interaction literature related to anthropomorphism.
-- The "ice heart" can only be truly thawed by paying more attention to the "under iceberg" characteristics and motivations of robots.
+- The "ice heart" can only be thawed by paying more attention to the "under iceberg" characteristics and motivations of robots.
 </div>
 </div>